Maksleader/EmployeeManagementSystemUI/README.md

  * Create validateAllFormFields for validation
  * Create login and signup methods for pages to connect database
  * Not fully learn javascript

+ ## Day 4 - 07.12.2022
+ # Import HttpClientModule and ReactiveFormsModule